paulmillr/chieftain/readme.md

-# Chieftain by Paul Bagwell
+# Chieftain by Paul Miller

 ## What?